technomancy/leiningen/TUTORIAL.md

 [sample.project.clj](http://github.com/technomancy/leiningen/blob/master/sample.project.clj)
 has example usage.

-Like dependencies, this should happen for you automatically, but if you need to force it you can:
+Like dependencies, this should happen for you automatically when needed, but if you need to force it you can:

     $ lein compile